fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 `.setMustache(inObj)`

-This will set the [Mustache](https://handlebarsjs.com/guide/) of the filepath.
+Sets the [Mustache](https://handlebarsjs.com/guide/) of the filepath.
 This is applied _after_ the randomization of the filepath, if available.

 An example would be to provide a path like this to the Effect: `MagicMissile_01_Regular_{{color}}_30ft_0{{number}}_1600x400.webm`